 If you are new to exercise, make sure you start small and build up gradually.

-Factor in rest days, and follow a training programme if you are starting something new like running.
+Take rest days between sessions, and follow a training programme if you are starting something new like running, eg Couch to 5K.

 If you are increasing your training load, ask yourself:

-- Is you body ready for this increase?
+– Is your body ready for this increase?

-2. Training surface: training all of the time on hard surfaces increases the risk of getting injuries such as shin splints, so try to vary the surface you are training on.
+Completing all of your training on hard surfaces increases the risk of getting injuries such as shin splints, so try to vary the surface you are training on eg road, track or pitch sessions.
+Try a cross trainer or bike to unload the tissues while still working on fitness.

 The importance of footwear cannot be over-estimated- many overuse injuries can be caused purely from problems with footwear, please see our ‘Footwear’ section for more details.
 Click here >>>>